cuauhtemoccatano/cuauhtemoccatano/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Cuauhtemoc Cataño and i´m from Mexico city, I´m actually studying software engineering in a remote set up, have a marketing background and interested in advancing my carrer on software development and Data science
+Versatile web developer fluent in Java and Python, adept marketer.
+Specializing in architecting cutting-edge systems, With a unique blend of technical prowess and strategic marketing, I empower businesses to thrive in the digital landscape.
+Let's transform your ventures with innovation and precision.
+Currently interested in advancing my carrer on software development and Data science

 - 🔭 I’m currently creating apps and websites
 - 🌱 I’m currently advancing my learning on: Flutter dev, Python and Web development